 You must review the information provided in this document and the relevant CCP disclosures and confirm to us in writing which account type you would like us to maintain with respect to each CCP on which we clear derivatives for you from time to time and whether you agree with the way in which we propose to deal with any excess margin we may hold in relation to an individual client account.
-We will explain how we would like you to make this confirmation and by when.
+We will explain how we would like you to make this confirmation.
 If you do not confirm within the requested timeframe, we will not be in compliance with our obligations under EMIR, which is not a position we can continue with indefinitely.
-In the meantime, we will continue to clear your derivatives, either using the existing account structure or an omnibus client account, as this is the most similar of the new account types to the existing account structure.
+In the meantime, we will continue to clear your derivatives, either using the existing account structure or an omnibus client account, as this is the most types to the existing account structure.